RANKING STUDIO GHIBLI'S FILMS

 Also, while the Japanese voice actors are very good, the English dub is even better.
 The voice acting is superb.
 Lauren Bacall, Emily Mortimer, Billy Crystal, Blythe Danner & Christian Bale - they all do a fantastic job at their respective characters.

 One way that Howl's Moving Castle soars above the other Ghibli films is the romance.
-It has actual romance for starters and not that between children that you can actually root for.
+It has actual romance for starters and it's one that you can actually root for.
 It's a joy to watch Sophie save Howl much like Howl saves Sophie.
 It's just so good.
-Seeing these characters change, grow and have their happy ending is just a real pleasure.
+Seeing these characters change, grow and learn is just a real pleasure.

 Finally, this film is the opposite of "Tales from Earthsea", which took a masterpiece of a book and made a mess.
 Howl's Moving Castle takes a mess of a book and makes a masterpiece.
-How is that even possible?
-99.9% of the time, the book is by far better particularly in fantasy, usually because it has a lot more detail and world-building but somehow Ghibli took a cluttered, incoherent tale with terrible writing (like the actual sentence structure is poor, that author needs lessons in syntax), and dull characters lacking any sort of the vivacity and charisma and turned it into a magical film full of wonder, romance, friendship, poignancy and joy.
+How is that even possible?!
+99.9% of the time, the book is by far better particularly in fantasy, usually because it has a lot more detail and world-building but somehow Ghibli took a cluttered, incoherent tale and dull characters lacking any sort of the vivacity and charisma and turned it into a magical film full of wonder, romance, friendship, poignancy and joy.
 Goddammit, I just fucking love this film.

 SO WHAT WOULD I RECOMMEND?

 Although, anything with a score below 7/10 isn’t a film that I would personally re-watch.
-Likewise, if I gave it a 7/10 or above then I've definitely re-watched it at some point.
+Likewise, if I gave it a 7/10 or above then I've definitely re-watched it at some point (except Grave of the Fireflies - it's just too upsetting)

 What’s your favourite Ghibli film?
 Or, even better, your ranking of them?